Partition of Quebec: History of the partition debate

 Shaw and Albert calculated that the resulting independent Quebec republic would contain somewhat less than one-quarter of the province's total landmass, have a population of around 2.9 million, and would be about 97% French-speaking.
 The parts remaining in Canada would contain over three million residents, of whom about two-thirds would be French-speaking.
 But they also seem to have believed that their scenario would never play out.
 As they put it, "Such a country will not be proclaimed—ever.
 The French-Canadian people would not have it.
 They would rather have a large province than a small country.
 That is why separation will not happen."

-The Grand Council of the Crees and the Inuit of Nunavik in Northern Quebec have both expressed that they will keep their lands in Canada should Quebec secede, invoking international laws that guarantee their right to self-determination.
+The Grand Council of the Crees and the Inuit of Nunavik in Northern Quebec have both said that they will keep their lands in Canada should Quebec secede, invoking international laws that guarantee their right to self-determination.
 In 1995, a Cree referendum voted 95% in favour of staying in Canada should Quebec secede.

 Following the narrow loss by the separatist side in the October 1995 referendum on secession, there was a widespread belief that another referendum would be held in the near future.
 For this reason, potential players began to take actions that would strengthen their positions in the coming unity crisis.
 Forty-three municipal councils in Quebec, including many on the western part of the Island of Montreal, passed resolutions expressing their will to stay in Canada.

 In 1997, Denzil Spence, the mayor of Allumette Island, a small west Quebec municipality on the Ontario border, approached the county councils in several nearby Ontario counties with the following pro-partition resolution which had previously been endorsed by Quebec's Equality Party: